mdhiggins/sickbeard_mp4_automator/README.md

   -a, --auto            Enable auto mode, the script will not prompt you for
                         any further input, good for batch files.
-It will guess the metadata using guessit
+It will guess the metadata using guessit -tmdb TMDBID, --tmdbid TMDBID
-  -tv TMDBID, --tvid TMBDID
+                        Specify the TMDB ID for media -tvdb TVDBID, --tvdbid TMBDID
+                        Specify the TVDB ID for media -imdb IMDBID, --imdbid IMDBID
-                        Set the TVDB ID for a tv show -s SEASON, --season SEASON
+                        Specify the IMDB ID for media -s SEASON, --season SEASON
                         Specifiy the season number
   -e EPISODE, --episode EPISODE
-                        Specify the episode number -imdb IMDBID, --imdbid IMDBID
-                        Specify the IMDB ID for a movie -tmdb TMDBID, --tmdbid TMDBID
-                        Specify theMovieDB ID for a movie -nm, --nomove         Overrides and disables the custom moving of file options that come from output_dir and move-to -m, --moveto          Override move-to value setting in autoProcess.ini
+                        Specify the episode number -nm, --nomove         Overrides and disables the custom moving of file options that come from output_dir and move-to -m, --moveto          Override move-to value setting in autoProcess.ini